-Since 2008, Genera has not only been successful in executing the objectives of the Tennessee Biofuels Initiative, but has laid a foundation to launch a commercial biomass-based industry, particularly one tailored to the Southeast.
-Genera has taken a highly focused and targeted approach to demonstrating, optimizing, and building up the infrastructure necessary to launch a self-sustaining, viable, commercial biofuels industry that includes:
+Genera was not only been successful in executing the objectives of the Tennessee Biofuels Initiative, but also laid a foundation to launch a commercial biomass-based industry, particularly one tailored to the Southeast.
+Genera has taken a highly focused and targeted approach to demonstrating, optimizing, and building up the infrastructure necessary to launch a self-sustaining, viable, commercial biomass-based industry.

 By 2011, it was clear that the entire integrated energy crops to cellulosic biofuels value chain demonstrated in East Tennessee was demonstrating the technical, agronomic, and economic feasibility of a cellulosic ethanol industry.
 On track to meet all of its milestones and objectives by the fifth and final year of the state-funded program, Genera and its partners were building the foundation to support full commercial scale-up.
 Leveraging the public investment in the Biofuels Initiative, Genera focused its efforts primarily upstream of its biorefinery partner, gaining unparalleled experience and expertise in energy crop production and supply chains.